Greater Peninsula Governor’s STEM Academy

 Application: Board Of Education Approved Governor’s Academy Application (PDF)

-Partnership Members: New Horizons Regional Education Centers (NHREC); Greater Peninsula Public School Divisions: Gloucester County; Hampton City; Newport News City; Poquoson City; Williamsburg-James City County; York County; Thomas Nelson Community College (TNCC); Old Dominion University (ODU); Virginia Space Grant Consortium; Northrop Grumman Corporation; The Apprenticeship School of Northrop Grumman; Cooperating Hampton Roads Organization for Minorities in Engineering (CHROME); Peninsula Council for Workforce Development; Peninsula Workforce Investment Board; and Peninsula Technical Preparation
+Partnership Members: New Horizons Regional Education Centers (NHREC); Greater Peninsula Public School Divisions: Gloucester County; Hampton City; Newport News City; Poquoson City; Williamsburg-James City County; York County; Thomas Nelson Community College (TNCC); Old Dominion University (ODU); ECPI; Canon; Virginia Space Grant Consortium; Newport News Shipbuilding; The Apprenticeship School of Newport News Shipbuilding; Cooperating Hampton Roads Organization for Minorities in Engineering (CHROME); Peninsula Council for Workforce Development; and Peninsula Workforce Investment Board.

 Lead Entity: New Horizons Regional Education Centers (NHREC)